Financial Aid for Undocumented Students or Parents

 - When completing the FAFSA, use all zeros for your parent's SSN.
+Do not use the ITIN in the SSN field.
 Your parent will not be eligible to get an FSA ID, which is needed to electronically sign the FAFSA.
 Instead, print a signature page for your parent at the end of the FAFSA, have your parent sign it with a pen, and mail it in to the address indicated.

 - Your parent may not be eligible to co-borrow a private loan on your behalf.
 However, you will still be able to borrow a Federal Direct Student Loan, which colleges will award you if you submit the FAFSA.